-Definition: A pick-and-roll defense in which the on-ball defender forces the ball-handler to reject the ball-screen.
+Definition: A side pick-and-roll defense in which the on-ball defender forces the ball-handler toward the sideline.

 Synonyms: Blue, Push, Down